-3.2.1 The rnsd Utility
+3.1.1 The rnsd Utility

-It is very easy to run Reticulum as a service.
+To do so is very easy.
 Simply run the included rnsd command.
 When rnsd is running, it will keep all configured interfaces open, handle transport if it is enabled, and allow any other programs to immediately utilise the Reticulum network it is configured for.